LoShan17/loshan_chainflip_challenge/README.md

     - `In [29]: price_to_market_price(price_returned, ASSETS_PRECISION['ETH'], ASSETS_PRECISION['USDC'])`
     - `Out[29]: 208085.32304775115`

-    the 2 seems consistent but I still don't quite understand how the get the 2360.19 ETH/USDC price of today as I am writing.
+    the 2 seems consistent but I still don't quite understand how to get the 2360.19 ETH/USDC standard price representation of today as I am writing.

     I think the OrderBook logic should still work on the generalized tick model when inserting orders.